 For some families, this complexity may reflect that one single child care arrangement is insufficient or isn't currently available to them in a way that fully meets their needs.

-When choosing child care arrangements, parents understand that the early years matter profoundly for their children's brain development and future learning.
+that the early years matter profoundly for their children's brain development and future learning.
 Parents know that early experiences shape how children grow, think, and relate to the world.